Hymen: Anatomic variations

 Normal variations of the hymen range from thin and stretchy to thick and somewhat rigid.
 An imperforate hymen occurs in 1-2 out of 1,000 infants.
-The only variation that may require medical intervention is the imperforate hymen, which either completely prevents the passage of menstrual fluid or slows it significantly.
+The only variation that may require medical intervention is the imperforate hymen, which either completely prevents the normal passage of menstrual fluid or slows it significantly.
 In either case, surgical intervention may be needed to allow menstrual fluid to pass or intercourse to take place at all.

 Prepubescent hymenal openings come in many shapes, depending on hormonal and activity level, the most common being crescentic (posterior rim): no tissue at the 12 o'clock position; crescent-shaped band of tissue from 1–2 to 10–11 o'clock, at its widest around 6 o'clock.
 From puberty onwards, depending on estrogen and activity levels, the hymenal tissue may be thicker, and the opening is often fimbriated or erratically shaped.
 In younger children, a torn hymen will typically heal very quickly.
 In adolescents, the hymenal opening can naturally extend and variation in shape and appearance increases.

 Variations of the female reproductive tract can result from agenesis or hypoplasia, canalization defects, lateral fusion and failure of resorption, resulting in various complications.